 The 12-month relationship requirement may be waived, Infinite Migration can discuss this further with you.

 You must meet certain health requirements.
-Please do not undertake a health check unless requested to do so.

 You must meet character requirements.
 Should you have any character issues our team at Infinite Migration can assist in putting forward an application that attempts to resolve character issues.